hyperledger-labs/fabric-smart-client/docs/core-fabric.md

         default: true
         numRetries: 3 # number of retries on a chaincode operation failure
         retrySleep: 1s # waiting time before retry again a failed chaincode operation
+        # section about the finality service
+        finality:
+          waitForEventTimeout: 20s
+          forPartiesWaitTimeout: 1m
+        # section about the committer service
+        committer:
+          waitForEventTimeout: 300s
+          pollingTimeout: 100ms
+          finality:
+            numRetries: 3
+            unknownTxTimeout: 100ms
+        # section about the delivery service
+        delivery:
+          waitForEventTimeout: 300s
+          sleepAfterFailure: 10s
+        # section about the discovery service
+        discovery:
+          timeout: 10s
+        # section about the chaincode this node should be aware of
         chaincodes:
             # chaincode id
           - name: mychaincode